October half-term fun

 Our October half term activities are inspired by the beautifully illustrated children’s poetry book I am the Seed that Grew the Tree, and the associated exhibition that will run throughout October highlighting the joys of nature.
 We’ll also look more closely at Belton's Creative Women.

-Join us for a variety of nature inspired activities including autumn trails, storytelling, face painting, puppet shows and a children's book festival.
+Join us for a variety of nature inspired activities including autumn trails, storytelling, face painting, puppet shows and a children's book festival this October half-term.

 Saturday 20 October, 10am – 4.30pm

 Meet authors, illustrators and storytellers who inspire children of all ages from under-fives to teens.
 Working in partnership with Lincolnshire Children’s Book Group, celebrating their 50th anniversary.

 Saturday 20 – Sunday 28 October, 9.30am – 4pm, £3 per trail